-The Half Unite coin is very rare, and is also known as a Double Crown due to the shared specifications for the mintage of the coins.
-Officially, the Half United was only minted between 1642 and 1645, but Double Crowns appeared in sporadic production prior to these dates too.
+The Half Unite coin is very rare, and is also known as a Double Crown due its circulated valuation of 10 shillings.
+Officially, the Half Unite was only minted between 1642 and 1645, whereas Double Crowns appeared in sporadic production prior to these dates too.

 Produced at the Tower Mint in London, the Half Unite would make a very rare piece to add to your collection.

-At a value of ten shillings, the Half Unite often gets confused with the Double Crown.
-In numismatic circles, the Half Unite and the Double Crown are often listed as one and the same coin.
+At a value of 10 shillings, the Half Unite often gets confused with the Double Crown coin.
+In numismatic circles, the Half Unite and the Double Crown are typically listed as one and the same coin.

 A Double Crown is about 5 grams and 27mm in diameter.
 Given the ageing process that will have affected these older collectables, the coins will likely have lost a fraction of their initial weight or diameter anyway, hence the lack of differentiation between the two coins when listed for sale.